Henry Kelly (VC): Between the wars

-Kelly spent 1922–1923 in the Irish National Army during the Irish Civil War, then later joined the International Brigades, in 1936, as a foreign volunteer fighting against Fascists in the Spanish Civil War and was ranked Commandante General.
+Kelly spent 1922–1923 in the Irish National Army during the Irish Civil War, then later joined the International Brigades, in 1936, as a foreign volunteer fighting against Fascists in the Spanish Civil War and was ranked Comandante General.
 Here he was awarded the Grand Laurelled Cross of San Fernando.

-At the outbreak of the Second World War in 1939, aged 52, he rejoined the British army and served from thence as a lieutenant in the Cheshire Regiment.
-From October 1943 until February 1944 he was placed in charge of the District Claims office of London District, at Curzon Street.
+After the outbreak of the Second World War in 1939, aged 52, he rejoined the British army and served as a lieutenant in the Pioneer Corps from December 1940, transferring to the Cheshire Regiment in October 1941.
+From October 1943 until February 1944, he was in charge of the District Claims office of London District, at Curzon Street.
 He was at that time court martialled and severely reprimanded for making an allegedly false claim for £2 10s.
-He later resigned his commission and left the army to return to work for the post office.
+In November 1944 he resigned his commission and left the army to return to work for the Post Office.

-Post war
+Post 1945

-Kelly continued to work for the post office and lived in Wythenshawe, Manchester.
+Kelly continued to work for the Post Office and lived in Wythenshawe, Manchester.
 Following a long illness Kelly died, on 18 January 1960, in Prestwich Hospital.
 He was buried in Southern Cemetery, Manchester.